American Revolutionary Coins Countermarked in Philippines

 With Alfonso XIII the last pieces destined to Ultramar are minted with the values of 5, 10, 20 and 50 cents of weight.
 In addition, the so-called “alfonsino weight” is emitted in two issues, one of 1897 destined to circulate in the Philippines and another one of 1895 to circulate in Puerto Rico.

-Spain – Coined Madrid: Manila.
-1 weight.
-1897.
-SGV (Arturo Sandoval and Antonio García González, assayers, Remigio Vega Vega, judge of Balance)
+Spain – Coined Manila 20 Cents in weight.
+1885.
+SGV (Arturo Sandoval and Antonio García González, assayers, Remigio Vega Vega, judge of Balance).
+Coins Countermarked Philippines

 - See another resealed coins: Museu Nacional D´Art de Catalunya